What can I expect as an Overmountain patient?

-Methadone is a synthetic opioid that binds to the opiate receptors in the brain.
+Methadone is a synthetic opioid that works by blocking opiate receptors in the brain.
 This helps reduce the cravings and withdrawal symptoms caused by opioid use.

 How does buprenorphine / Suboxone® work?

-You might know buprenorphine by its brand names, including Suboxone®.
+You might know buprenorphine by brand names such as Suboxone®.